neuronsimulator/nrn/src/coreneuron/README.md

               Model duplication factor.
 Model size is normal size * MULTIPLE (int).
 The default value is '1'.
        -x EXTRACON, --extracon=EXTRACON
               Number of extra random connections in each thread to other duplicate models (int).
 The default value is '0'.
+       -R TYPE, --cell_permute=TYPE
+              Permutation of cells for efficient execution of solver on GPU (TYPE could be 1 or 2).
        -mpi
               Enable MPI.
 In order to initialize MPI environment this argument must be specified.
 ```